Blog – ACTvantage

 Written by ACTvantage | Apr 26, 2022 1:47:40 PM

-Have you evaluated and optimized your demand planning strategy since shake-ups related to the pandemic first began?
-Does it seem an impossible feat, considering significant issues with the supply chain, economy and global politics?
+Have you evaluated and optimized your demand planning strategy to navigate the current economic uncertainty?
+It might seem like an impossible feat with significant issues in the supply chain, economy, and global politics.

 Demand planning and uncertainty are veritable nemeses.
-If your approach has involved defending your business one strike at a time, your demand planning strategy is probably worse for wear.
-Its armor is dented and chinked, and it needs an upgrade to suit these lasting, volatile conditions.
+If your approach has involved defending your business one strike at a time, your demand planning strategy is likely worse for wear.
+Its armor is dented and chinked and needs an upgrade to suit these lasting, volatile conditions.

-That upgrade should involve a more intentional inventory analytics program that puts your demand planning on the offense, capable of more accurate forecasting, faster pivots and more efficient inventory management despite less predictable demand.
+This upgrade should involve a more intentional inventory analytics program that puts your demand planning on the offense.
+This program should be capable of more accurate forecasting, faster pivots, and more efficient inventory management despite less predictable demand.
+Tools like Inventory FOCUS+ can be instrumental in achieving this.

 • What does the mix look like today versus the last time you evaluated it?